- Seattle socialist: Minimum-wage discussion skewed by ‘right-wing’ GAO analysis

-Williams said doctors advised her not to play so her foot can heal, and she called missing the tournament “one of the most devastating moments of my career.”
+Williams, whose 13 major singles titles are the most among active women, said doctors advised her not to play so her foot can heal.
+She called missing the tournament “one of the most devastating moments of my career.”

 The 28-year-old American reportedly was hurt by a broken glass at a restaurant while she was in Munich last month _ shortly after winning her fourth Wimbledon singles title on July 3, and before playing in an exhibition match against Kim Clijsters that drew a tennis-record crowd of 35,681 in Brussels on July 8.

 Williams had surgery in Los Angeles on July 15.
 She already had pulled out of three hard-court tournaments she was scheduled to enter in preparation for the U.S. Open and also skipped playing World TeamTennis.